 In art school, I began as a print-maker, working in etching, engraving and lithography.
 Printmaking is all about lines, dots and dashes, which all combine to create an image.
 It’s very different from watercolor painting, for instance, where color can merge and fade gradually.
 Embroidery uses distinct lines, dots and dashes, too.
 They show up in my artwork as chained-stitched doodles, french knots and felt-covered and thread-wrapped wire.

-My newest fabric relief is a kind of contemporary sampler, which celebrates the Chinese proverb Slow Work… Fine Work, which appealed to me for obvious reasons.
-The finished piece is available as a print in my Etsy Shop.
+My newest fabric relief is a kind of contemporary sampler, which celebrates the Chinese proverb Slow Work… Fine Work, which resonates with me.

 I decided to incorporate an old wooden frame that has been sitting around for years, waiting to be useful.
 I wrote out the words in felt-covered wire.
 This is a new technique that I’ve been developing over the past few years, starting as part of the border in Rabbitat and later featured extensively in Birds of Beebe Woods.
 I’m pretty open about how to make a lot of things on this blog, but this new process is a personal artistic expression that I wish to keep private.